justindwang/your-path/README.md

 - design skill learning mechanic
     - purchasing runes: add skill from canvas/shop into inventory
     - from stats page / achievements
-- add item stacking to shop ui and internally as item instance variable
 - add multiplayer
 - revamp ui to show item/skill ranks and/or range
 - explore aoe damage